Note: Check the Photo Glossary or a good dictionary for any terms unfamiliar to you.

-This graph shows the change in distance between two Global Positioning System (GPS) stations located on opposite ides of Kīlauea's caldera.
+This graph shows the change in distance between two Global Positioning System (GPS) stations located on opposite sides of Kīlauea's caldera.
 A rapid increase in distance can be interpreted as inflation of the summit magma reservoir.
 The graph is refreshed once per day.

 For more information on how electronic tiltmeters and GPS receivers help monitor the deformation of Kīlauea and Mauna Loa volcanoes, see a summary of the inflation-deflation of magma chambers.